yeimyd/Cosmic-Web-Parallel/README.md

     Nmesh1=256  # Number of mesh e.g. 256 512 or 1024
     The smooth scale

-2. The output file is in HDF5 format and contain: density_smooth
+2. The output file is HDF5 format and contain: density_smooth
     lambda1,lambda2,lambda3 #eigenvalues of hessian matrix
     potential